Monte Carlo Rally - the oldest rally race in the world

 Record number of Loeb’s victories was increased to seven in 2012 and 2013 with two more wins for Citroen.
 In the meantime, Rallye Monte-Carlo got out of WRC and became a part of Intercontinental Rally Challenge from 2009 to 2011, reserved for S2000 cars.
 The winners in that period were Sebastien Ogier (Peugeot 207), Mikko Hirvonen (Ford Fiesta) and Bryan Bouffier (Peugeot 207).

-Sebastien Ogier collected six wins until 2018
+Sebastien Ogier collected seven wins until 2019

-In 2017, Ogier changed a team and continued his winning streak with M-Sport’s Ford Fiesta WRC, taking fifth victory and becoming the second most successful driver in a history of Monte Carlo Rally, leaving four-time winners Tommi Mäkinen, Sandro Munari and Walter Röhrl behind.
+In 2017, Ogier changed a team and continued his winning streak with M-Sport’s Ford Fiesta WRC, taking the fifth victory and becoming the second most successful driver in the history of Monte Carlo Rally, leaving four-time winners Tommi Mäkinen, Sandro Munari and Walter Röhrl behind.
 One more Ogier’s victory with M-Sport Ford followed in January 2018.

 Drivers are afraid of unpredictable RCM conditions